denkspuren/BitboardC4/BitboardDesign.md

 ## Let's Play with the Bitboards

-To demonstrate the use of bitboards we implement four methods: make a move (`makeMove`), undo a move (`undoMove`), check whether there are four in a row (`isWin`), list all possible moves in a given situation (`listMoves`).
+To demonstrate the use of bitboards we implement four methods: make a move (`makeMove`), undo a move (`undoMove`), check whether there are four in a row (`isWin`), and list all possible moves in a given situation (`listMoves`).
 As our means of communication, we use pseudo-code which is close to TypeScript and Java.
 Only slight adaptations are required for any of the two languages.
 It is up to you to properly embed this code in a class statement.

+Before we look into the methods, we need some few data the methods operate on: `height`, `counter` and `moves`.
+Together with the bitboard array (see above) the implementation of the methods is almost trivial.
+So, pay a little bit attention to the data required.

 ### Remember the Fill Level